Unified numerical analysis for thermoelastic diffusion and thermo-poroelasticity of thin plates: Fully discrete scheme and stability

 Let $(U^n,\Theta^n,P^n)=(U(t_n),\Theta(t_n),P(t_n))$ denote the approximation of the continuous solution $(u,\theta,p)$ at time $t_n$.
 Considering the following approximation of the initial solution

 we compute $(U^1,\Theta^1,P^1) \in V_h \times W_h \times W_h$ by solving the following elliptic system for all $(v_h,\psi_h, q_h) \in V_h \times W_h \times W_h$

 The solution is calculated at $t_1$ using \eqref{int_u0}-\eqref{int_p0} in order to align the two numerical schemes, since the Newmark scheme \eqref{un} requires solutions at $t_0$ and $t_1$ to compute the solution at $t_2$, while the Crank--Nicolson scheme begins its computation from $t_1$.
-The idea of the discrete equation \eqref{int_u0} is based on the discretisation of biharmonic wave \cite{nry_preprint} for coupled system, and \eqref{int_theta0}-\eqref{int_p0} are based on the Crank--Nicolson method to determine the solution at $t_1$.
+The idea of the discrete equation \eqref{int_u0} is based on the discretization of the biharmonic wave equation (see Ref. \refcite{nry_preprint}) applied to the coupled system, and \eqref{int_theta0}-\eqref{int_p0} are based on the Crank--Nicolson method to determine the solution at $t_1$.
 The construction of \eqref{3.10} guarantees quadratic convergence in time, implying that also the fully discrete scheme is quadratically convergent.

 For $n=1,2, \cdots,N-1$, the fully discrete scheme consists in finding $(U^{n+1},\Theta^{n+1},P^{n+1}) \in V_h \times W_h \times W_h$ such that for all $(v_h,\psi_h, q_h) \in V_h \times W_h \times W_h$